Transylvanian Principality: a vassal state of the Turks?

 Falsely, many western historians label Transylvania as a mere vassal of the Sultan and as a result, call the Hungarians the „enemy of Christendom”.

 Even in the more obvious cases in the two Wallachian states, history is more complex than that.
 Transylvania was equally far from Vienna and Istanbul and its location was more fortunate than the two Wallachian states.
 The Wallachian states were closer to the Turks and consequently, enjoyed many times lower privileges.
 Also, there were times when they were supervised by the Transylvanian Principality.

 The prince of Transylvania made a contract with the Sublime Porte which was called an „athame” and it was a superior contract to a pherman: for example, Aron, the Voivode of Moldova was appointed by the Pasha of Silistia who sent him just a pherman.
-We can better understand Transylvania’s position if we compare it to the two Wallachian states, Moldova and Wallachia, which were more strictly supervised and their rulers had to pay the taxes in person to the Sultan at a fixed date each year.
-In case they had failed to do so, a punishing campaign was launched immediately.
+We can better understand Transylvania’s position if we compare it to the two Wallachian states, Moldova and Wallachia, which were more strictly supervised and their rulers had to pay the taxes in person to the Sultan on a fixed date each year.
+In case they failed to do so, a punishing campaign was launched immediately.
 It was not so in Transylvania; the tax was smaller and sometimes not paid at all and never by the prince in person.
 We can talk about a punishing campaign for not paying taxes.